Artist as Leader: Camille A. Brown

 Camille A. Brown is not only a multi-award-winning dancer and choreographer but also an educator.
 Through each of her new pieces, she draws from and pays homage to the intricate history of African-American culture while also adding her own chapter and sharing it with audiences all over the world.
 In addition, Camille A. Brown & Dancers (CABD) has developed several community engagement initiatives to use dance, one of the most social of the arts, as a tool for social change, particularly for young black women.

-When Camille sat down with Corey Madden for this interview, she was nearing the end of a banner year over the course of which, in addition to touring with CABD, she had choreographed on Broadway (Tarell McCraney’s "Choir Boy" and the revival of the musical "Once On This Island") and on TV (NBC’s "Jesus Christ Superstar Live," seen by 9.4 million viewers).
+When Camille sat down for this interview, she was nearing the end of a banner year over the course of which, in addition to touring with CABD, she had choreographed on Broadway (Tarell McCraney’s "Choir Boy" and the revival of the musical "Once On This Island") and on TV (NBC’s "Jesus Christ Superstar Live," seen by 9.4 million viewers).
 The announcement in late January that she would choreograph "Magic Mike the Musical" on Broadway confirmed that she will be no less busy in 2019.

 As she reveals in this interview, she will nonetheless continue to find respite in the company she founded to provide a safe, generative space for herself as well as for her musician and dancer collaborators.